lmfit/lmfit-py/_sources/fitting.txt

 The :func:`minimize` function
 ===============================

-The minimize function takes a function to minimze, a dictionary of :class:`Parameter` , and several optional arguments.
+The minimize function takes a function to minimize, a dictionary of :class:`Parameter` , and several optional arguments.
 See :ref:`fit-func-label` for details on writing the function to minimize.